alexjharrison/rwpoa-v2/src/content/posts/20230420232648-rwpoa-4-8-23-board-meeting-notes.md

      We currently have a full complement of 9 board members.
-Millie Miller is not running for re-election.
-Dan Vaden (Lot 1) has volunteered to run for the vacant board seat.
-He was approved unanimously by the membership.
+Doug and Joan are on the Board until 2026 but have requested volunteers to replace them after 18 and 20 years respectively.

-     Cathy Hillyard (Vice President), Doug Harrison (Secretary), and Joan Harrison (Treasurer) were unanimously re-elected to their current positions by the membership.
+     4 members will be up for re-election in May (Abbot, Loving, Thornton, White)